ddit301/TestRepo/README.md

 - 🤔 We're looking for help with playddit refactoring and deployment
 - 💬 Ask us about Apple and Mac development environment
 - 📫 How to reach us: https://github.com/ddit301
-- 📫 Leave us some issueses!
+- 📫 Leave us some issueses!!

 <details open>
   <summary>2021 History</summary>